 The Anthos dashboard in the Google Cloud Console provides you with a secure, unified user interface to view and manage your applications, including an out-of-the-box structured view of all your Anthos resources.
 The dashboard landing page gives you a runtime status summary for all your services and clusters, and a quick getting started experience for first time users.

 As the number of Kubernetes clusters in an organization increases, it can be difficult to understand what is running across each environment.
 The Anthos cluster management view provides a secure console to view the state of all your registered clusters and create new clusters for your project.
-You add clusters to this view by registering them with Connect to your Google Cloud project environ.
+You add clusters to this view by registering them with Connect to your Google Cloud project fleet.
 GKE clusters on-premises and on AWS are registered automatically.
-An environ provides a unified way to view and manage your clusters and their workloads as part of Anthos, including clusters outside Google Cloud.
+A fleet provides a unified way to view and manage your clusters and their workloads as part of Anthos, including clusters outside Google Cloud.

 Service Mesh dashboard